wp-statistics/wp-statistics/readme.txt

 Update add-ons DataPlus, Advanced Reporting, and Mini-Chart to the latest version.

 == Changelog ==
-= 14.10 - xx.xx.2024 =
+= 14.10 - xx.08.2024 =
-* New: Date filter value is stored globally in usermeta now, and could be used across pages.
+* New: Date filter value is stored globally in user meta now, and could be used across pages.
 * New: Redesigned and merged Visitors, Views, Online and Top Visitor reports into one single Visitors page.
 * New: New Single Visitor page with detailed info about the visitor.
 * Enhancement: Merged Contents, Category Pages, and Author Pages reports into one single Pages page.
+* Enhancement: Enhancement: Multiple renaming, menu additions, and updates to improve settings organization and user interface.

 For more information about the major update, please [visit our blog post](https://wp-statistics.com/?p=15915) or follow [@wp_statistics](https://twitter.com/wp_statistics) on Twitter